Vinylwalk3r/JDownloader-2-Dark-Theme/README.md

 ## Installation
-1. Go to "File -> Backup -> Restore Settings"
+1. Go to "File -> Backup -> Restore Settings" !!!This step WILL clear ALL custom settings you may have, so backup those!!!
+(Thanks to [Chya66] (https://www.reddit.com/user/Chya66) for pointing this out)
 2. Choose the jd2backup file you just downloaded
 3. JD2 will restart